-Two years ago, our history curriculum lead us to learning about the middle ages.
+Two years ago, our history curriculum led us to learn about the middle ages.
 The recommended time frame for this particular time period was roughly 6 weeks.
 If we had followed the recommended timeline, we would have achieved a pretty good understanding of the time period.
-However since we were not bound to a schedule we spent nearly four months learning the codes of chivalry, building medieval castles, attending fairs and museums, writing research papers and watching movies.
+However since we were not bound to a schedule we spent nearly four months learning the codes of chivalry, building medieval castles, attending fairs and museums, writing research papers, and watching movies.

 Had we been on a schedule, the constant concern of going back and to catch up on what we ‘fell behind on’ for the sake of the schedule would have been too much and we would not have absorbed as such as we did.

-Because there are no specific times or dates for completion, a homeschool routine allows you to jump back in, and continue right were you left off.
+Because there are no specific times or dates for completion, a homeschool routine allows you to jump back in, and continue right where you left off.